Basketball HQ logoBasketball HQ

 General Notes

-Developing a proper strength training regimen requires understanding the 3 phases of strength training: before, during, and after Training.
+To Develop a proper strength training regimen requires understanding the 3 phases of strength training which are before, during, and after Training.

 Before